codemismatch/rubylearning/content/pages/ruby.md

 **Suggested plan:**

 - Skim the introductory chapters to understand how Ruby treats classes, modules, and blocks.
-- Work through each interactive example locally or in an online REPL—pausing to tweak and rerun code until the concept sticks.
+- Work through each interactive example locally or in an online REPL&mdash;pausing to tweak and rerun code until the concept sticks.
 - Keep the downloadable reference handy for quick refreshers on syntax and standard library nuggets.

 ## Practise with focused exercises